BW155/Ring-Doorbell-Screen-ESP32/README.md

 **Folder**: [esp-display](./esp-display)

 The display gathers individual frames from the ESP-proxy and renders them on the screen.
 Due to the limited heap space, a compressed JPEG is used.

+For detailed setup and configuration instructions, refer to the [ESP Display Documentation](./esp-display.md).

+## Getting Started

+Follow the instructions in each part's folder to set up and run the project.
+Ensure you have all necessary hardware components and dependencies installed.